0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	boot_flag:   .word 0xAA55
 ```

-The bootloader must fill this and the rest of the headers (only marked as `write` in the linux boot protocol, for example [this](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L354)) with values which it either got from command line or calculated.
+The bootloader must fill this and the rest of the headers (only marked as `write` in the Linux boot protocol, for example [this](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L354)) with values which it either got from command line or calculated.
 We will not see description and explanation of all fields of kernel setup header, we will get back to it when kernel uses it.
 Anyway, you can find description of any field in the [boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156).

 As we can see in kernel boot protocol, the memory map will be the following after kernel loading: